Huset KBH

-Huset KBH is a cultural centre located at Rådhusstræ 13 in central Copenhagen, Denmark.
+Huset KBH is a cultural centre located at Rådhusstræde 13 in central Copenhagen, Denmark.
 It occupies three old townhouses at Rådhusstræde 13 and Magstræde 12–14 as well as a former warehouse.
 The building at Rådhusstræde 13 was listed in the Danish registry of protected buildings and places in 1945.

 History

 The building at Rådhusstræde 13 was built in 1730–34 after the previous building at the site had been destroyed in the Copenhagen Fire of 1728.
 It just escaped the Copenhagen Fire of 1795 and was in 1802 heightened by one storey.

 The building at Magstræde 12 was built for brewer Peder Børgesen in 1830–31.
 It was heightened by one storey in 1920.
 The physicist Ludvig Lorenz (1829–1891) was a resident in the building at Magstræde 14 in 1860–61.